programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 2.4 Overview of Mesa

-In this tutorial, we will use `mesa`, an open-source Agent-Based Modeling framework written in Python. `Mesa` offers predefined functions to implement the key ingredients of an Agent-Based Model.
+In this tutorial, we will use mesa, an open-source Agent-Based Modeling framework written in Python.
+Mesa offers predefined functions to implement the key ingredients of an Agent-Based Model.
 The package has been in development since 2015 and has acquired a large community of users and contributors (see the [mesa Github repository](https://github.com/projectmesa/mesa)).
 Its relative longevity and popularity makes it a good choice to begin with Agent-Based Modeling.

 If you are more familiar with other programming languages, you can consider applying this tutorial to other frameworks, like [NetLogo](https://ccl.northwestern.edu/netlogo/) (a dedicated Agent-Based Modeling language) or [MASON](https://cs.gmu.edu/~eclab/projects/mason/) (based on Java).

-In `mesa`, a minimal Agent-Based Modeling implementation consists of defining an 'agent' class and a 'model' class.
+In mesa, a minimal Agent-Based Modeling implementation consists of defining an 'agent' class and a 'model' class.
 The model class holds the model-level attributes (for example, attributes of the environment or other external factors), manages the agents, and generally handles the global processing level of our model.

 Each instantiation of the model class will be a specific model we run.
 Each model will contain multiple agents, all of which are instantiations of the agent class.
 We assign a unique ID to each agent to be able to track them during the simulation.
-Both the model and agent classes are child classes of `mesa`’s generic [Model and Agent classes](https://mesa.readthedocs.io/en/stable/apis/init.html).
+Both the model and agent classes are child classes of mesa’s generic [Model and Agent classes](https://mesa.readthedocs.io/en/stable/apis/init.html).

-Another important aspect of `mesa` is its 'scheduler', which keeps track of when each agent should act. `mesa` calls this process 'activation', and there are several types of predefined activation procedures: random, simultaneous, or staged.
+Another important aspect of mesa is its 'scheduler', which keeps track of when each agent should act.
+Mesa calls this process 'activation', and there are several types of predefined activation procedures: random, simultaneous, or staged.
 In this tutorial, we will use random activation, which means that all agents will act one after the other, in an order that is randomly reassigned at every step of the model.

 Some research questions might require the agents to interact in or with a `space`, which could either be a geographical space or something more abstract.
-Sometimes, like in this lesson, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional grid. `Mesa` also supports hexagonal, continuous or network grids, which are useful for covering geographical space or simulating social relations.
-If a simulation relies on geographical map projections, the additional [mesa-geo](https://github.com/projectmesa/mesa-geo) package from the `mesa` project might be useful.
+Sometimes, like in this lesson, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional grid.
+Mesa also supports hexagonal, continuous or network grids, which are useful for covering geographical space or simulating social relations.
+If a simulation relies on geographical map projections, the additional [mesa-geo](https://github.com/projectmesa/mesa-geo) package from the mesa project might be useful.

 ### 2.5 Building the Model